ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-ie.md

 ## Objective

-On the High Grade & SCALE ranges, it is not possible to operate failover IPs in *bridged* mode (via virtual MACs).
-It is therefore necessary to configure failover IPs in routed mode or via the vRack.
+On the High Grade & SCALE ranges, it is not possible to operate Additional IPs in *bridged* mode (via virtual MACs).
+It is therefore necessary to configure Additional IPs in routed mode or via the vRack.

 **This guide explains how to configure the network in Proxmox VE.**